Legal status of the Universal Life Church: Recognition and tax-exempt status

 The Internal Revenue Service (IRS) sued in the 1970s, arguing the ULC was not considered a religious group.
 The IRS denied the Church's application for tax exempt status in 1969 and again in 1970 on the ground that the Church had engaged in activities outside the religious activities contemplated by the Internal Revenue Code provisions for § 501(c)(3) charitable organizations.
 After paying the taxes and interest due for fiscal year ending April 30, 1969, the Church brought a suit for refund and prevailed in the case of Universal Life Church v.
 The United States of America, with Judge James F. Battin's ruling for the ULC.
 The district court found that the contested activities (ordination of ministers, granting of church charters, and issuance of honorary doctorates) were not a substantial enough part of the Church's activities to justify denying the exemption.

-A 1983 ruling of the Australian High Court that a religion need not have a belief in God to be recognized was characterized as opening the door for the Universal Life Church, among others, to operate in that Australia.
+A 1983 ruling of the Australian High Court that a religion need not have a belief in God to be recognized was characterized as opening the door for the Universal Life Church, among others, to operate in Australia.
 The following year, in the United States, the IRS again revoked the Church's tax exempt status.
 The Church brought a declaratory judgment action in the United States Court of Federal Claims with respect to its tax-exempt status for the years covered.
 The Court of Federal Claims upheld the revocation on the ground that the Church had not been operated solely for tax-exempt purposes as required by I.R.C. § 501(c)(3); it gave tax advice to its ministers and failed to control the non-exempt activities of its congregations.

 In 1997, the United States Court of Appeals for the Ninth Circuit also upheld the revocation of § 501(c)(3) status by the IRS against a procedural challenge regarding the timing of this revocation.
 The various lawsuits were settled in 2000 with the church paying $1.5 million in back taxes.
 In 2001, religious scholar James R. Lewis wrote that the IRS had "always suspected the ULC of being nothing but a tax dodge", noting that the IRS once ruled "that ULC congregations could not receive tax-exempt status because they had no formal beliefs", a determination that was overturned by a federal court ruling that "First Amendment forbade any branch of the government to tell any church whether it must have beliefs or not".
 Historically, the IRS has ruled in some years, but not in others, that the church and various splinter groups formed from it were tax exempt, depending on issues such as the filing of annual statements.

 Most individual U.S. states recognize the church as a legal entity by extending recognition to its ministers.
 Not all states recognize the ULC as a nonprofit organization; therefore, it is up to each minister to determine his or her legal standing.
 The ULC assists its ministers who experience problems with being recognized in their home state or country.